 Some new drugs that target specific changes in Ewing tumor cells are already being tested.
 For example, drugs that target the insulin-like growth factor receptor-1 (IGF-1R), a protein on some cancer cells that causes them to grow, are now being studied in clinical trials.
 Early studies have found that these drugs can shrink some Ewing tumors and slow down the growth of others.
 So far, this benefit has been temporary in most cases.
-Researchers continue to study these drugs and ways to combine them with other targeted drugs.
+These drugs may work best when combined with other drugs.

 Other newer drugs being studied for use against Ewing tumors include:

 - Drugs that affect a tumor’s ability to make new blood vessels, such as bevacizumab (Avastin)

 - Drugs that target the mTOR protein, such as temsirolimus (Torisel) and everolimus (Afinitor)

 - Drugs that target the PARP protein, such as olaparib and nipararib